Here’s what’s included in the historic $2 trillion coronavirus stimulus bill

 - From this sum, direct payments of $1,200 will be given to adult Americans who make $75,000 or less in adjusted gross income.
 Another $500 will also be given for each child in a family.

 - Another $250 billion will be used to bolster unemployment benefits.
 Unemployment insurance will be extended to four months, reports Bloomberg.
-Weekly benefits will rise by $600 as well and more types of workers will be covered under the unemployment insurance scheme.
+Weekly benefits will rise by $600 as well, and more types of workers will be covered under the unemployment insurance scheme.

 - $130 billion will go to the hardest-hit hospitals.